-Having moisture and foreign matter enter into insulation can lead to a low resistance path for leakage current.
+Having moisture and foreign matter enters into insulation can lead to a low-resistance path for leakage current.
 A drop in insulation resistance can be sudden, such as when equipment is flooded, but most times the drop is gradual, giving plenty of warning if checked periodically.

 Megohmmeter testing can be applied to most simple circuit electrical equipment and devices, including: